EthanLam2/lolesports-predictor/README.md

 1. Select region and patch version from side bar
 2. Choose teams for blue and red side
 3. Select players and champions for each role
-4. Select "Predict Match Outcome Button" for predictions from both models
+4. Click "Predict Match Outcome Button" for predictions from both models

 ## Prediction Results:
 ![Prediction Results](images/predictionresults.png)